bernardpeh/practical-symfony-3/manuscript/Chapter_10.md

 We have only written the BDD tests for user story 10.6.
 Are you ready to write acceptance tests for the other user stories?

 Writing tests can be a boring process but essential if you want your software to be robust.
 A tip to note is that every scenario must have a closure so that it is self-contained.
 The idea is that you can run a test scenario by itself without affecting the rest of the scenarios.
-For example, if you change a password in a scenario, you have to remember to change it back so that you can run the next test without worrying that the password has been changed.
-Alternatively, you could reset the db after every test but this would make running all the tests longer.
-There are also other ways you can achieve this.
-How can you do it such that it doesn't affect performance?
+For example, if you change a password in a scenario, you have to remember to change it back so that you can run the next test without worrying that the password being changed.
+Alternatively, you could reset the db after every test but this could make running all the tests longer.
+There are also other ways to achieve this.
+How could you do it so that it doesn't affect performance?

 The workflow in this book is just one of many ways to write BDD tests.
-At the time of writing, many people uses [behat](http://docs.behat.org/en/v3.0/).
+It is worth knowing that at the time of writing, many people uses [behat](http://docs.behat.org/en/v3.0/).

 ## Summary